-Administrative Technician: Kristina Mahoney.
-Ms. Mahoney is the Administrative Specialist for the Boulder County Coroner's Office.
-She joined the coroner's office in April of 2018 after previously working as a law enforcement-based victim advocate.
-She is responsible for administrative and accounting duties as well as working closely with families and mortuaries.
-Originally from Nebraska, Ms. Mahoney has lived in Colorado since 2014 and has an Associate's Degree in Human Services from Southeast Community College in Lincoln.
+Administrative Technician: Angela Euresti.
+Ms. Euresti is the Administrative Specialist for the Boulder County Coroner's Office.
+She joined the Coroner's Office in April of 2020 after previously working as an Executive Logistics Event Planner and Executive Assistant for a global technology company hosting events and providing support to Fortune 500 presidents and CEOs.
+She is responsible for administrative and accounting duties for the office.
+A forever Coloradan, Ms. Euresti loves to spend her free time in genealogy and connecting families.